hmf/img2latex-mathpix/DEV_NOTES.md

 Linux:

 * PrtSc – Save a screenshot of the entire screen to the “Pictures” directory.
-* **Shift + PrtSc** – Save a screenshot of a specific region to Pictures.
+* Shift + PrtSc – Save a screenshot of a specific region to Pictures.
 * Alt + PrtSc  – Save a screenshot of the current window to Pictures.
 * Ctrl + PrtSc – Copy the screenshot of the entire screen to the clipboard.
-* Shift + Ctrl + PrtSc – Copy the screenshot of a specific region to the clipboard.
+* **Shift + Ctrl + PrtSc** – Copy the screenshot of a specific region to the clipboard.
 * Ctrl + Alt + PrtSc – Copy the screenshot of the current window to the clipboard.

+Use https://viereck.ch/latex-to-svg/ for Latex SVG generation.

 For more information on the above issues see [issue 74](https://github.com/blaisewang/img2latex-mathpix/issues/74).